rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/shared-volumes-cli.rst

 Open some bash sessions in webapps 1-3
 --------------------------------------------

-Let’s open a couple more terminals and have fun with shared volumes.
+Let's open a couple more terminals and have fun with shared volumes.
 You can navigate the terminals in the upper left corner of the screen:

 Open a terminal for webapp1: *Terminal 1*.